 This feature let you find if there are issues in crawling and indexing of your website.
 You can test the result of all the sites or for the individual sitemap.
 Use the dropdown to switch between sitemaps.

 6. Google Discover report

-Google recently added Discover report to search console.
-If you are wondering what Discover report does, let me make it easier for you:
+Google recently added the Discover report to the search console.
+If you are wondering what the discover report does, let me make it easier for you:

 Google discover let users discover new articles based on interest.
-This is available by default to anyone using Google app on Android and iOS including chrome app.
-According to latest stats, almost 800 million users access Google discover and this is really powerful ways for your content to be discovered and seen by users who are more likely to interact with.
-This discovery works based on users own interest and it opens a new channel for content marketers to get discovered.
+This is available by default to anyone using the Google app on Android and iOS including the chrome app.
+According to the latest stats, almost 800 million users access Google discover and this is a really powerful way for your content to be discovered and seen by users who are more likely to interact with.
+This discovery works based on users’ own interests and it opens a new channel for content marketers to get discovered.

 According to the Google help page:

 Discover content is algorithmically ranked by what Google thinks a user would find most interesting.
 The content ranking is powered by the strength of the match between an article’s content and a user’s interests, so there aren’t any methods for boosting the ranking of your pages other than posting content that you think users will find interesting.

 In the search console, the discover tab can be accessed under the performance tab.